medianasoft/medianasoft.github.io/MedianaDesigner.md

 devtools::install_github("medianasoft/MedianaDesigner")
 ```

+## Feedback

+Please let us know if you have questions about the R package or underlying methodology.
+You can contact us at info at mediana.us.
+In addition, you could submit questions, issues or feature requests on the [issues page](https://github.com/medianasoft/MedianaDesigner/issues).

 # Technical manuals

 The technical manuals with a detailed description of the statistical methodology implemented in each module can also be found on Mediana's web site: